Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Datalog-Rewritability of Boolean MDDLog Programs and Canonical Datalog Programs

 \begin{enumerate} \item $\Gamma^c$ is sound for $\Pi$; \item $\Gamma^c$ is complete for $\Pi$ on instances of treewidth $(\ell,k)$. \end{enumerate} \end{lem} \begin{proof}\ For Point~1, let $I$ be an $\Sbf_E$-instance with $I \models \Gamma^c$.
 It suffices to show that $I \models \Pi'$.
-Let $I=I_1,I_2,\dots$ be the sequence of $\Sbf_E \cup \Sbf_I \cup \Sbf'_I$-instances obtained by chasing $I$ with $\Gamma^c$, that is, by applying the rules in $\Gamma^c$ in a fair but otherwise unspecified order.
-We first note that the following can be proved by induction on $i$ (and using the definition of $\Gamma_c$): \ where $P,Q$ are IDB, $R$ is EDB, and there are three parameter positions.
+Let $I=I_1,I_2,\dots$ be the sequence of $\Sbf_E \cup \Sbf_I \cup \Sbf'_I$-instances obtained by chasing $I$ with $\Gamma^c$.
+We first note that the following can be proved by induction on $i$ (and using the definition of~$\Gamma_c$): \ where $P,Q$ are IDB, $R$ is EDB, and there are three parameter positions.
 Note that, by definition, all variable positions in \mn{goal} atoms are parameter positions. \begin{exa} The following is an MDLog program with one parameter that returns all constants which are on an $R$-cycle, $R$ a binary EDB relation:

 \end{exa} Parameters in Datalog programs play a similar role as parameters to least fixed-point operators in FO(LFP), see for example \cite{BenediktLICS16} and references therein.
 The program in Example~\ref{ex:par} is not definable in MDLog without parameters, which shows that adding parameters increases expressive power.
 Although $(\ell,k)$-DLog programs with $n$ parameters are $(\ell+n,k+n)$-DLog programs, one should think of them as a mild generalization of $(\ell,k)$-programs.